jema28/error-handling-workshop/README.md

 // TypeError: func is not a function
 ```

 Which would fail and break your application, as changeVal is expecting a function as its first argument, and instead an object has been passed.
-This example seems trivial, but can easily happen (perhaps by forgetting to pass all arguments into a function, or passing them in the wrong order).

 Sometimes errors happen silently, causing problems down the line that are hard to trace: